 Next I’ll talk about some upgrades you can do to it, such as DIY organization dividers for Alex drawers, plus how I modified the chair height for my sewing nook since it is lower than normal table height.

 Alex drawer organization DIY

-Most of my sewing storage will be in my home office closet, so I wanted the sewing pencil drawers to be able to hold as many most used tools as possible without having to visit the closet.
+Most of my sewing storage will be in my home office closet, so I wanted the sewing pencil drawers to be able to hold the most commonly used tools.

 You can see in this photo below I left the center free of divider so I can pull the drawer open without touching the divider.